Dashboards

 Compliance Workbench

 - This is a widget based on the Compliance Workbench.
 The Compliance Workbench is a user interface for System Owners and Auditors to help make a system or application compliant.
 It shows an overview of the compliance statuses of all the resource assignments for each system or application.
-Filtering by applications and systems or by resources is possible.
+You can filter by applications, systems, or resources.

 Operations Dashboard

-The Operations Dashboard shows the operations states in a three-column layout.
-It enables operations administrators to see a quick overview of the individual states, both in relation to tasks with problems and to the throughput of the three main engines.
+The Operations Dashboard shows the operations states in five categories.
+It enables Operations Administrators to get a quick overview of the individual states, both in relation to tasks with problems and to the throughput of the four main engines.

 You can find the Operations Dashboard by going to Setup > System operation > Logs > Operations Dashboard.